No expiration date

 -

-Biblioteca Nazionale CentraleNational Library: Built in the 1930s in Pietraforte, the Library boasts an eclectic style that evokes medieval and Renaissance architectural elements at the same time.
+Biblioteca Nazionale CentraleNational Library: Built in the 1930s from Pietraforte stone, the National Library showcases an eclectic style that blends both medieval and Renaissance architectural elements.

 -

-Basilica San Miniato al MonteBasilica San Miniato al Monte, panoramic point.
-The Basilica of San Miniato is one of the favorite churches of the Florentines, perhaps also because of the beautiful view that can be enjoyed over the whole city.
-The church represents, together with the Baptistery of San Giovanni, a splendid example of Florentine Romanesque and is located on top of the so-called "Mons Florentinus" where the first communities Christians dug their catacombs.
+Basilica San Miniato al MonteBasilica of San Miniato al Monte – Panoramic View: San Miniato al Monte is one of the Florentines’ favorite churches, perhaps also due to the stunning views it offers over the entire city.
+Together with the Baptistery of San Giovanni, the basilica is a splendid example of Florentine Romanesque architecture.
+It sits atop the so-called “Mons Florentinus,” where the first Christian communities carved their catacombs.

 -

-Piazzale MichelangeloPiazzale Michelangelo The large square, a real balcony over the city, was built between 1865 and 1875 and introduced the tourist concept of panorama for the first time in Florence.
-It is the work of Joseph Poggi and was built at the time of Florence, the capital of the new kingdom of Italy, a title that it inherited from Turin in 1865 before selling it to Rome in 1871.
+Piazzale MichelangeloPiazzale Michelangelo: The large square, a true balcony over the city, was created between 1865 and 1875 and introduced the concept of a panoramic viewpoint to Florence for the first time.
+Designed by Giuseppe Poggi, it was built during Florence’s period as the capital of the newly unified Kingdom of Italy—a title it inherited from Turin in 1865 before passing it to Rome in 1871.

 -

-OltrarnoOltrarno district and Basilica of Santo Spirito The Oltrarno district, literally "beyond the Arno", developed since 1200 with the growing arrival of population from the countryside.
-At first the tower houses were built near the river, then the area experienced a significant expansion in the sixteenth century with the arrival of the Medici court in Palazzo Pitti.
+OltrarnoOltrarno District & Basilica of Santo Spirito: The Oltrarno district, literally “beyond the Arno,” began developing in the 1200s with a growing influx of people from the countryside.
+Tower houses were first built near the river, and the area later experienced significant expansion in the 16th century with the arrival of the Medici court at Palazzo Pitti.

 -

-Ponte alla CarraiaPonte alla Carraia: Built in 1218, it was called alla Carraia in that it was used to transport goods on "wagons".
+Ponte alla CarraiaPonte alla Carraia: Built in 1218, the bridge was named “alla Carraia” because it was used for transporting goods on carts.

 -

-Basilica of Santa CroceBasilica of Santa Croce its construction began in 1294 on a design by Arnolfo di Cambio and was completed in 1444.
-Thanks to the funding of the important families of the district, Santa Croce became one of the largest and most beautiful churches in the city.
-Its large size also reflects the vastness of the population of the district, with which the Franciscans had immediately established a close and fruitful relationship.
+Basilica of Santa CroceBasilica of Santa Croce: Construction of the basilica began in 1294, designed by Arnolfo di Cambio, and was completed in 1444.
+Thanks to funding from the neighborhood’s prominent families, Santa Croce became one of the largest and most beautiful churches in the city.
+Its impressive size also reflects the large population of the district, with whom the Franciscans had established a close and fruitful relationship from the very beginning.

 -